Carry On (Martha Wash song): Usage in media

 In 2010, the song was used in the fifth episode of season two of reality competition television series RuPaul's Drag Race, in which Wash also served as guest judge.
 Contestants Sahara Davenport and Morgan McMichaels, were up for elimination and had to lipsync to the song in order to continue in the competition.
 During the episode, drag queen and head judge RuPaul emotionally recounted "That song is very special to me because when my mother passed away, that was the song that I would play all the time.
 I played Martha Wash's 'Carry On' non-stop.
 That's what got me through it."

 Impact and legacy

-British DJ, Phil Asher picked "Carry On" as one of his favourites in 1995, "My ex-girlfriend brought it back from New York.
+British DJ Phil Asher named "Carry On" one of his favourites in 1995, "My ex-girlfriend brought it back from New York.
 I'm still playing it to this day, in fact I played it last night.
 It's a vocal anthem of the real kind – no handbags in sight."
-In 1996, English house music DJ, DJ Paulette chose it as one of her favourites, saying, "I play this track towards the end of the night.
+In 1996, English house music DJ Paulette named it one of her favourites, saying, "I play this track towards the end of the night.
 The lyrics are perfect — she is the voice."
+In 2023, Rolling Stone ranked "Carry On" number 47 in their list of "The 50 Most Inspirational LGBTQ Songs of All Time", noting that "the gospel-inspired, '90s house track [...] has become beloved by the queer community for its soaring melody and unwaveringly hopeful lyrics."